Here’s how 10 brands are integrating SMS marketing into their businesses

 CVS does a great job here, by sticking with the basics.
 They used a modern minimalist design and paired it with a nice and round typeface.
 Their page has a friendly ambience to it, which makes you want to read it.
 They don’t use a form to collect your data either, since they want to you opt-in willingly.
 Taking your health seriously should be a life choice, and can’t be forced.

 4) Sonic Drive-In

 Industry: Restaurants - Fast Food Primary SMS Use: SMS Marketing

 I love how simple this page is, it’s refreshing to see a page that isn’t flooded with input boxes.
-Sonic however, is in a interesting position that many restaurants may also be in.
-They stick with their classic menu items, and don’t launch new products that frequently.
+Sonic however, is in an interesting position that many restaurants may also be in.
+They stick with their classic menu items and don’t launch new products that frequently.
 They also don’t need to say much, as their promotions are very simple.
-This means that something like promotional emails don’t work for them.
-Text messages work perfectly, because they can help Sonic send quick promotions on their classic items within 160 characters.
+This means that something like promotional emails doesn’t work for them.
+Text messages work perfectly because they can help Sonic send quick promotions on their classic items within 160 characters.